hwsmm/cosutrainer/README.md

 ### How to build
 1. Install header packages of dependencies
-2. Run `meson build && ninja -C build`
+2. Run `meson setup build && ninja -C build`
 3. Binaries should be in 'build' folder.

 Run `cosu-trainer` with no arguments to launch GUI.
 You can use below arguments if you don't want GUI.